-A huge variety of chemicals are used in research, teaching and other activities across the University of Glasgow every day and in almost every case some safety hazards will be associated with each substance even common substances such as cleaning chemicals have the potential to cause injury or illness if not handled appropriately.
-To ensure that chemicals are managed safely and that we comply with the relevant legislation there is a requirement for robust chemical management systems to be implemented to ensure that the risks associated with chemicals are minimised and that staff, students and visitors are made aware of both the potential hazards they might encounter and the control measures put in place for their safety.
+A wide variety of chemicals are used every day in research, teaching and other activities across the University of Glasgow.
+Even common substances such as cleaning chemicals have the potential to cause injury or illness if not handled appropriately and it is importasnt that hazardous substances are stored, handled and disposed of safely.
+To ensure that chemicals are managed appropriately and that we comply with the relevant legislation there is a requirement for Schools and Management Units to implement robust chemical management systems.
+These will help ensure that the risks associated with chemicals are properly recognised and controlled and that staff, students and visitors are made aware of both the potential hazards they might encounter and the measures put in place for their safety.

 The management of chemicals and related equipment is controlled by a series of regulations and licensing agreement all of which must be complied with if we are to work safely and within the law.
 A summary of each of the key regulations is included below for convenience.

 To help University staff and students identify and control the risks associated with hazardous substances in the workplace we have developed a series of guidance notes and other supporting documents including risk assessment templates, toolbox talks and other resources which can be accessed using the links in the sidebar.